 6B.
 LLM & Generative AI

 As we have seen in the previous section, the topics that you get from BERTopic can be fine-tuned using a number of approaches.
-Here, we are going to focus on text generation Large Language Models such as ChatGPT, GPT-4, and open-source solution.
+Here, we are going to focus on text generation Large Language Models such as ChatGPT, GPT-4, and open-source solutions.

 Using these techniques, we can further fine-tune topics to generate labels, summaries, poems of topics, and more.
 To do so, we first generate a set of keywords and documents that describe a topic best using BERTopic's c-TF-IDF calculate.
 Then, these candidate keywords and documents are passed to the text generation model and asked to generate output that fits the topic best.